 - Make it gluten-free.
 Use gluten-free flour in the breading and serve it with gluten-free bread or buns.

 I don’t recommend storing the assembled sandwiches or making them ahead of time.
 They taste best when made fresh.
-However, spicy chicken can be made in advance.
+However, the spicy chicken fillets can be made in advance.

-- To store: Leftovers can be stored in the refrigerator, covered, for up to five days.
+To store: Leftovers can be stored in the fridge, covered, for up to five days.

 More sandwich recipes to try